To Sir with Love (song): Background

-Oscar Nomination
+Oscar nomination

 The film's director, James Clavell and Lulu's manager Marion Massey were angered and disappointed when the title song was not included in the nominations for the Academy Award for Best Original Song at the 40th Academy Awards in 1968.
 Clavell and Massey raised a formal objection to the exclusion, but to no avail.

 Chart performance

 "To Sir With Love" was initially recorded by Lulu (with The Mindbenders, who also acted in the film).
 It was released as a single in the United States in 1967 and in October reached No. 1 on the Billboard Hot 100, where it remained for five weeks.
-The single ranked No. 1 in Billboard's year-end chart, though the Monkees' "I'm a Believer", which debuted in December 1966 and spent most of its chart life in 1967, was the overall bigger hit. ("I'm a Believer" was ranked No. 5 on the same year-end chart of the same year.)
+The single ranked No. 1 in Billboard's year-end chart.
 It became a gold record.

-Canada's RPM magazine put the song at No. 2 for the year 1967.
+Canada's RPM magazine put the song at No. 2 for the year 1967 although it did not appear on the weekly charts.
+Instead the A-side The Boat That I Row reached No. 1.
+Both sides were charted on the CHUM Charts reaching No. 1.
 "To Sir with Love" did not chart in the UK, as it appeared only as a B-side to "Let's Pretend" (released in the UK on 23 June 1967), which reached No. 11 on the UK Singles Chart.